 What Is A Mortgage Maturity Date And How Does It Work?

-When you sign on the dotted line for a home loan, you’ll find a mortgage maturity date embedded somewhere in the paperwork.
+SARAH SHARKEYWhen you sign on the dotted line for a home loan, you’ll find a mortgage maturity date listed in your documents.
+A loan’s maturity date is when your loan is scheduled to end if you make all your regular payments on time.
 As a new homeowner, it’s natural to wonder what a mortgage maturity date is.
-Let’s explore what this important date means for your finances.
+Let’s explore what this important time means for your finances.

 What Is A Mortgage Maturity Date?